Josephaedan/BirdWatch/README.md

 1. Ensure you have [Node.js](https://nodejs.org/en/download) and [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) installed on your machine
 2. Ensure MongoDB is running on your machine.
 More instructions can be found to run MongoDB on your platform can be found [here](https://www.mongodb.com/docs/manual/administration/install-community/)
-3. Open the directory `/solution` in your terminal: `cd solution`.
-This is the root directory of the project.
-Alternatively, you may clone the repository to your machine: `git clone https://github.com/Josephaedan/BirdWatch.git`
+3. Clone the repository to your machine: `git clone https://github.com/Josephaedan/BirdWatch.git`
 4. Install dependencies in the root directory: `npm install`
 5. BirdWatch uses environment variables to function which allows for customisation of the port that the server will run on, and the mongoDB server to connect to.
 This is done using a `.env` file to set the environment variables.
 Create a '.env' file in the root directory of the project and set the environment variables you would like to use.
 An example file '.env.example' has been provided for you to use as a template.
 The `.env` file should have a `PORT`, `MONGO_PORT` and `MONGO_URL`.
 6. Start the server: `npm run start`